maritz/nohm/index.md

 {
   min: '-inf',
   max: '+inf',
-  offset: '+inf', // only used if you a limit is defined
+  offset: '+inf', // only used if a limit is defined
   limit: undefined
 }
 {% endhighlight %}